Victims group ‘hugely disappointed’ as SoS delegated to respond to plea to PM

 Unionist leaders wrote to Rishi Sunak asking him to intervene to ensure an inquest into the murder of a soldier is held.

-A victims group said it is “hugely disappointed” after the Secretary of State was “delegated” to respond to a direct plea to the Prime Minister to intervene to ensure an inquest into the death of a soldier takes place.
+A victims group said it is “hugely disappointed” after the Secretary of State responded following a direct plea to the Prime Minister to intervene to ensure an inquest into the death of a soldier takes place.

 DUP leader Sir Jeffrey Donaldson, UUP leader Doug Beattie and TUV leader Jim Allister wrote a joint letter to Rishi Sunak about Corporal James Elliott.